 Try out SonarQube Community Build

-You've heard about how SonarQube and the Clean as You Code strategy can help you write cleaner and safer code, and now you're ready to try it out for yourself.
+You’ve heard about how SonarQube can help you write high quality, safer code, and now you’re ready to try it out for yourself.
 This guide shows you how to install a local instance of SonarQube Community Build and analyze a project.
 Installing a local instance gets you up and running quickly, so you can experience SonarQube Community Build firsthand.

 You can download SonarQube Community Build.
 Or try Developer Edition or Enterprise Edition for free for 14 days.

-Once you're ready to set up a production instance, review the Install SonarQube Community Build documentation.
+Once you’re ready to set up a production instance, review the Introduction documentation on installing community build.

 Installing a local instance of SonarQube Community Build